 But today I realized something.
 Somehow, in the past year or so, I had managed to finally internalize that it’s OKAY TO FAIL.
 Or rather, it’s okay to write an imperfect story.
 It won’t live up to the ideals in your head, and that is okay.
 And in fact, as I mentioned previously, I kind of look forward to failing, and learning from my mistakes, and writing more.

 I like writing short stories, because I feel safe to experiment, to stretch and grow and miss the mark and maybe even hit it a few times.
 The first story I sold to Fiction River was also the riskiest story I’ve ever written.
+(UPDATE 2017: And it’s out now, both in the Fiction River Anthology (which is great, by the way), and as a stand-alone short story for 99 cents.)

 From the short stories and that workshop, I’ve also learned a few of my major weaknesses (Information flow?
 WHAT IS THAT EVEN) and I am genuinely excited to see that they are fixable.